iem-devs/awesome-mission/meetups/meetup-02.md

 **URL** : ~~Appear.in : https://appear.in/iem-devs~~ **Due to Technical difficulty we have shifted our discussion in Slack.
 Here : https://iem-devs.slack.com/messages/meetup/team/**

+If you have not yet joined our slack group, get the autoinvite here : https://iem-devs-slack.herokuapp.com

 # Agenda